Federal judge swats Aetna-Humana insurer combo

 The two deals would consolidate the nation’s five largest insurers into three, a list that includes UnitedHealth Group Inc., currently the largest.

-But Bates said in a 158-page opinion that the Aetna-Humana combination would “likely substantially lessen competition” in a couple markets: Medicare Advantage plans, which are fast-growing, privately run versions of the government’s Medicare program, and on public health insurance exchanges.
+But Bates, who is based in Washington, D.C., said in a 158-page opinion that the Aetna-Humana combination would “likely substantially lessen competition” for Medicare Advantage plans in 364 counties and, separately, in some Florida public insurance exchanges.

-Federal regulators had said in July, when they sued to block the deals, that the combinations would hurt competition that restrains the price of coverage and reduce benefits, among other drawbacks.
+Deputy Assistant Attorney General Brent Snyder said in a statement that the decision was “a victory for American consumers – especially seniors and working families and individuals.”

-Shares of Hartford, Connecticut-based Aetna Inc. fell more than 2 percent, or $2.68, to $119.87 Monday afternoon, and Indianapolis-based Anthem Inc. was down $1.55 to $149.14.
-Shares of other major insurers also slipped, along with broader indexes.
+Industry experts have said any impact from the deals on consumers would take years to materialize and could lead to savings in some areas, along with the risk of higher costs elsewhere.

 AP Writer Eric Tucker contributed from Washington, D.C.
 Murphy reported from Indianapolis.